Student Finance Payment Dates 2023/24: What Date Is The Maintenance Loan Paid?

 For university students in the UK, nothing beats student loan day.

-If you applied for student finance, you can typically expect to receive one lump sum of money known as a maintenance loan at the beginning of each term, while your university will receive your tuition fee loan which goes directly towards covering course fees.
+If you've applied for student finance, you'll receive one lump sum of money known as a maintenance loan at the beginning of each term.
+These will be your student finance payment dates, which we'll dive into below...

-If you’re wondering what the student finance payment dates for the 2023/2024 academic year are, we’ve got you covered.
-You may want to note these dates down so that you can keep track of when you should receive your maintenance loan payments this year and budget accordingly.
+You may want to note these payment dates down so that you can keep track of when you should receive your maintenance loan payments this year and budget accordingly.

 What is a maintenance loan?